mbradyneeley/Backup-to-Object-Storage-Pipeline/README.md

 ## Requirements

 * Have an Rclone config set up and ready to go
-  * Here is a helpful link for setting it up with a number of storage services: https://www.chpc.utah.edu/documentation/software/rclone.php
+  * Here is a helpful link from the University of Utah for setting it up with a variety of storage services: https://www.chpc.utah.edu/documentation/software/rclone.php
 * Pipeline Dependencies:
   * Rclone
   * samtools